In an interview with Austin Comerton of Irish Radio Canada, Majella McAllister outlines the project:

 Recent Work at the Museum of Childhood Ireland

-The team at the Museum of Childhood Ireland are always busy putting together new exhibitions and initiatives, here a just a few that may be of interest to listeners of this podcast:
+The team at the Museum of Childhood Ireland are always busy putting together new exhibitions and initiatives, here are just a few that may be of interest to listeners of this podcast:

-For more on the Children’s Voices Project 2020 & 2021 Together, Le Chéile, see here
+- For more on the International Award winning Children’s Voices Project 2020 & 2021 Together, Le Chéile, see here

-You can find out more about Lorraine’s research here and here
+- You can find out more about Lorraine’s research here